-Some ETRO courses are offered in a particular cycle and the course offerings will vary depending on the year of the first Fall semester.
+Some courses in the program are offered in a particular cycle and the course offerings will vary depending on the year of the first Fall semester.
 Two possible pathways are provided: one pathway for students starting in the Fall in an odd year (Track 1) and one pathway for students starting in the Fall in an even year (Track 2).